-§8.
-A subject in Classics OR in Modern Languages OR 582 Ancient and French Classical Tragedy OR 583 The Creative Reception of Greek Tragedy in German.
+8. A subject in Classics OR in Modern Languages OR 582 Ancient and French Classical Tragedy OR 583 The Creative Reception of Greek Tragedy in German.

-§9.
-Optional extra: a subject in Classics OR in Modern Languages, OR an extended essay in Classics or Modern Languages or both combined.
+9. Optional extra: a subject in Classics, a subject in Modern Languages listed under 4 above, Greek or Latin Prose Composition, or a special thesis in Classics.